widelang/draft/README.md

   (
-    .do:bool, -- Has Acessor, is promoted to Meta Entity ..what:string, -- Has Acessor, is promoted to Meta Entity
-    #when:string = "Never!", -- Has Acessor, is promoted to Meta
+    .do:bool, -- Has Acessor, is promoted to Meta Entity ..what:string, -- Has Acessor, is promoted to Meta Entity ...when:string = "Never!", -- Has Acessor, is promoted to Meta
     nothing: false, -- Has NOT, is NOT promoted
   ) => nothing ?
 "Doing nothing"